UCTRONICS/WIFI_Camera_Smart_Robot_Car/README.md

 ![Alt text](https://github.com/UCTRONICS/WIFI_Camera_Smart_Robot_Car/blob/master/image/17.png)

 <<<<<<< HEAD
- The video still does not display even if ��Connect successfully�� is appeared, and the problem can��t be settled down through refresh.
+ The video still does not display even if ¡®Connect successfully¡¯ is appeared, and the problem can¡¯t be settled down through refresh.
 That may be caused by a low Android version.
-At this moment, you can click ��Setting�� and choose ��DISPLAY_MODE�� to change the mode to 2.
+At this moment, you can click ¡®Setting¡¯ and choose ¡®DISPLAY_MODE¡¯ to change the mode to 2.
  ![Alt text](https://github.com/UCTRONICS/WIFI_Camera_Smart_Robot_Car/blob/master/image/18.png)
 =======
- The video still does not display even if ‘Connect successfully’ is appeared, and the problem can’t be settled down through refresh.
+ The video still does not display even if â€˜Connect successfullyâ€™ is appeared, and the problem canâ€™t be settled down through refresh.
 That may be caused by a low Android version.
-At this moment, you can click ‘Setting’ and choose ‘DISPLAY_MODE’ to change the mode to 2.
+At this moment, you can click â€˜Settingâ€™ and choose â€˜DISPLAY_MODEâ€™ to change the mode to 2.
  ![Alt text](https://github.com/UCTRONICS/Smart-Robot-Car-Arduino/blob/master/image/18.png)
 >>>>>>> 0a723ba79d28e3ff8ab8ebaaa99f4cb5a40032c1